Carpool (1996 film): Plot

 Eventually, Franklin takes the group to his carnival, where the children enjoy the rides.
-The gunmen, Neil & Jerry have tracked Franklin through his wallet, which he had dropped in the deli, and want Hammerman's money.
+Neil and Jerry arrive soon after, having tracked Franklin through his wallet, which he dropped in Hammerman's, and demand the grocery money.
 A fight ensues, with the controls to the Ferris wheel being damaged.
-Daniel uses his advertising materials to jam the mechanism of the ride and climbs up to rescue Andrew.
-Franklin ties up the gunmen Neil and Jerry, locks them into the Zipper and gets his wallet back.
-Daniel realizes it's too late to attend his pitch meeting, but Franklin convinces him otherwise.
-Daniel arrives late and unprepared but successfully pitches to Mr. Hammerman that children don't like his chain and that a revamp to something more kid-friendly would help.
-Franklin likes the idea and Daniel gains the backbone to tell him he quit.
-Eventually the police arrive but Daniel does not wish to press charges and Franklin is let off the hook.

-Sometime later, Franklin and Daniel are co-owners of the carnival, with Mr. Hammerman supplying them with food.
-Everything seems to be okay, until Franklin realizes he missed a lunch date with his mother, who is shown destroying a local Sizzler over the closing credits.
+Daniel uses his presentation materials to jam the ride's mechanism and climbs up to rescue Andrew.
+Franklin ties up Neil and Jerry, locks them in the Zipper, and gets his wallet back.
+Daniel realizes that he's far too late to attend his pitch meeting, but Franklin manages to convince him otherwise.
+He arrives at the office hours late and greatly unprepared, but he uses his experience to successful convince Mr. Hammerman that children don't like his chain, and that a revamp to something more kid-friendly would help.
+Franklin likes the idea as Daniel gains the backbone to tell Mr. Hammerman that he quits.
+Eventually, Erdman and the police arrive to arrest Franklin, but they soon let him go when Daniel reveals why he tried to rob the market and doesn't want to press charges.
+Sometime later, Franklin and Daniel have become co-owners of the carnival, with Mr. Hammerman supplying the food.
+Everything seems to be all right at the end, until Franklin realizes that he missed a lunch date with his mother, who is seen destroying a local Sizzler over the closing credits.